Undistraction/cssapi/README.md

 ![Rhythm](/docs/images/rhythm-example.png)

 You don't have to use either rhythm units or the `baseline` helper, but they will give you site-wide consistency of spacing and a single place to change that spacing.
 This technique is especially powerful when you need to change spacing at different breakpoints.
 By using the `scope` helper in tandem with scoped data values you can set a value to a rhythm unit and CSSAPI will render the necessary media queries to ensure that this is resolved to the correct value for the given breakpoint.
 For example it is common to increase font-size and spacing when moving above a smaller screen-size due to the increased real-estate and probably increased viewing distance.
 Using scopes you can tell CSSAPI that by default a rhythm unit is worth `1.5rem`, but above a breakpoint of 1000px, it is worth `2rem`.
 Similarly you can specify different values for your type-scale.
-Normally this would require you to write lots of media queries changing values thoughout your application.
+Normally this would require you to write lots of media queries changing values throughout your application.
 With CSSAPI you can set these values once and have the queries generated for you.

 ### Validation